 Thank you for your patience and support as we seek to lead the church during these strange and trying times.

 We have taken an overall cautious and conservative approach in these matters.
 We believe that the law of God requires us to do all things lawful to preserve our lives and the lives of others.
 There is, however, no way that we can gather that will be free of risk.
 We are seeking to minimize and mitigate risk.
 We cannot eliminate risk.

 We realize that this reality will require some to continue to worship at home utilizing the livestream.
 We will continue to livestream both services.
 We do not want anyone to be pressured into meeting.
 You have a responsibility before God to act as you deem best for your family.

 We want to encourage the most vulnerable among us to utilize the ability to worship at home.

+If you are not feeling well, please stay at home.
 If any in your family have a fever or have had a fever in the days leading up to worship, please stay home.
 If you are in doubt, please take your temperature and the temperatures of family members on Sunday morning and act accordingly.